Bisinle/Bank-of-Flatiron/README.md

 ## Getting Started

-To run the React Todo App on your local machine, follow these steps:
+To run the React App on your local machine, follow these steps:

-1. Clone the repository: git clone https://github.com/your-username/react-todo-app.git
+1. Clone the repository: git clone https://github.com/Bisinle/konoha-bank
-2. Navigate to the project directory: cd react-todo-app
+2. Navigate to the project directory: cd
 3. Install dependencies: `npm install`
 4. Navigate to `src/data` to start the server : `json-server --watch ./src/data/db.json`
 5. Start the development server: `npm start`